JetBrains-Research/litmuskt/README.md

 ## Setup

 Clone the project.
-* On MacOS, this is enough.
+* On macOS, this is enough.
 * On Linux, after cloning go to `src/nativeInterop` directory and run the `setup.sh` script.
 It compiles some C source files and sets up C interop.
 By default, it outputs the object files to `/usr/...`, which may require `sudo`.
 You can change the location to any other to avoid `sudo`, but it must be an absolute path.

 ### Running